GunnJerkens/gj-redirect/README.md

 `Redirect 301 /url-a/ /url-b/`.

-`exact` = Match url exactly, do not redirect if query is set.
+`exact` = Match url exactly.
 `plusquery` = Match url exactly, match query exactly.
 `any` = Match exactly, ignore query string.

+*This is currently disabled.
+Only exact match is designed to work at the moment.*

 ## csv upload